aimms/how-to/C_Language/109-convert-compound-sets.rst

     Shadow parameter
         Consider a parameter ``A``, then a **shadow parameter**, say ``A_Shadow``, is a parameter with the same element values.

-        In the conversion process, compound data identifier ``P`` has compound indexes in its index domain, while its shadow ``P_Shadow`` has the corresponding set mapping indexes in its index domain.
-This is an **atomic shadow identifier** as it has only atomic indexes, some of which are set mapping indexes.

-..
-The ``dcsu`` library caches atomic shadow parameters in a runtime library while the compound data identifiers are transformed to atomic data identifiers.
-Additionally, there are temporary procedures in that runtime library to copy the data from the compound data identifiers to the atomic shadow parameters and later from the atomic shadow parameters to the transformed atomic data identifiers.

-..
-CHRIS - Does the explanation about the runtime library help the user with any part of the process?
-Otherwise let's remove it.

-..
-CHRIS - Please check the definition of "Shadow case" (I made it up).

 .. topic:: Further support

     For further information on the deprecation of compound sets, contact `AIMMS Support Team <mailto:support@aimms.com>`_.

-..
-END CONTENT

 .. include:: ../includes/form.def